Richert/PyRecu/README.md

 - train and test the readout layer of your RC workflow
 - use ridge regression and cross-validation features

+### 3. util
+- collection of utility functions
+- create connectivity matrices with random sampling from spatial kernels
+- calculate the sequentiality of the network dynamics
+- calculate the functional modularity of the network from simulated RNN dynamics

 ## Installation

 To install PyRecu, clone this repository and run the following line from the directory in which the repository was cloned: